Cape Verdi: 1997: two-year-old season

 Cape Verdi began her career in a maiden race at the Guineas meeting at Newmarket in May for which she was made odds-on favourite.
 She started slowly but was soon racing with the leaders before taking the lead a furlong out and winning by two lengths from the colt Trans Island, a future Group Race winner.
-Cape Verdi again took on colts in her second race whensent to Royal Ascot for the Chesham Stakes.
+Cape Verdi again took on colts in her second race when sent to Royal Ascot for the Chesham Stakes.
 She was held up in the early stages by John Reid before moving easily through to contest the lead in the last quarter mile.
 In the closing stages, the colt Central Park (a future double Group One winner) ran on more strongly and beat the filly by one and a half lengths.

 Cape Verdi was off the course for two months before running in the Lowther Stakes at York in which she was matched against the Princess Margaret Stakes winner Embassy.
 Reid once again held the filly up before challenging in the final quarter mile.
 Cape Verdi ran on strongly to catch Embassy in the final strides and win by a short head.
 The result was not decisive; Embassy had been carrying three pounds more than Cape Verdi, and appeared to have been given an easy race by Pat Eddery.
 Cape Verdi was however, made 11/8 favourite when the two fillies met again in the Group One Cheveley Park Stakes at Newmarket in October.
 The race was her last for Chapple-Hyam's stable as she had been bought by Maktoum Al Maktoum and was about to join the Godolphin team.
 Cape Verdi was held up as usual, but when Reid asked her to quicken she failed to respond, finishing a well-beaten fourth behind Embassy.

 Embassy and Cape Verdi were sent to Godolphin's winter base in Dubai as the first and second favourites for the 1000 Guineas.